-It’s a great time to be a robotics company.
-The prevalence of lower-cost components, open-source code, accessible options for contract manufacturing, an influx of interest in investment capital, and a growing social acceptance of robots empowers many robotics engineers to design innovative robots for a variety of collaborative tasks.
-Unfortunately, it can be difficult to turn a fledgling robotics startup into a viable business with growth potential.
+It's a great time to be an automation solutions provider.
+The prevalence of lower-cost components, open-source code, accessible options for contract manufacturing, an influx of interest in investment capital, and a growing social acceptance of robots empowers many engineers to design innovative robotics for a variety of collaborative tasks.
+It can be challenging to make the shift from an emerging company to a growth company without keeping a few key components in mind.

 1. Successful companies build a robot that solves a problem.